dedalus-enterprise-architect/openshift-okd-data-gatherer/README.md

 # OpenShift Data Gatherer

 OpenShift Data Gatherer is a snapshot tool for collecting controller manifests and node capacity from OpenShift clusters.
 It produces concise reports for capacity planning and configuration auditing.
-The focus is on sizing, configuration consistency, and inventory—not live metrics.
+The focus is on sizing, configuration consistency, and inventory — not live metrics.

 ---
 ## 1. What You Get

 * A repeatable snapshot (current state only) of selected workload kinds and nodes
 * Reports in HTML and Excel formats with hints
 * Only first sync requires a connection to target cluster